tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   nn.save_weights(file_path)
   ```

-* To load the model, first we read the json file.
+* To load the model, first we read the JSON file.
 Then, we use the model object to load the weights from its file path.

   ```python
   # Load the model to predict values